PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed channel-one terminal checkpoint replaces the remaining 390-line raw `_optimize_transposeconv_output_channel1_terminal_transpose_chains` implementation with a second immutable plan in `passes/conv_output_passthrough_layout.py`.
+The helper remains immediately after the general passthrough owner in the unchanged attention/gate recovery sequence and now receives Session LayoutState.

+The terminal resolver requires a TransposeConv output whose static and dynamic NHWC channel is exactly one, one private typed NHWC-to-NCHW adapter, a strictly linear unary/binary chain containing exactly one Squeeze, and a final graph output with no consumer.
+It preserves all fourteen historical unary operations and all six binary operations without reordering operands.
+Public intermediates, a second Squeeze, stale order, fan-out, invalid quantization, missing tensors, or a nonterminal output reject the complete candidate.

+Explicit, negative, and implicit Squeeze axes are normalized in NCHW and remapped to NHWC by semantic label.
+Every squeezed static and dynamic dimension must equal one.
+The surviving labels must occur in the same order in both paths, preventing a spatial-only Squeeze from exposing a reordered public rank-three tensor.
+Metadata and LayoutState use NHWC/NWC only when the surviving labels support that annotation; channel-free outputs remain explicitly unknown rather than receiving a misleading layout.

+Non-scalar binary constants are accepted only before Squeeze and reuse the general owner's grouped rank-four constant planner.
+A post-Squeeze binary must use a scalar constant.
+All chain inputs, Squeeze options, tensor/operator contracts, constant updates, output metadata, and the one adapter removal are re-resolved before apply through the differential graph index.
+Candidate count and an optional limit bound execution; pruning occurs only after success.

+The terminal suite passes with `57 passed in 0.69s`, covering explicit, negative, and implicit axes, static/dynamic signatures, all unary and binary operations, both operand positions, numerical equivalence, post-Squeeze scalar binary, shared constants, candidate limits, idempotence, GraphIndex, LayoutState, and twenty-two unsafe no-op cases.
+It and the preceding indexed owners, active fixtures, and complete architecture suite pass together with `465 passed, 751 deselected in 43.74s`.
+TensorFlow-import-blocked explicit direct, default direct, and `-cotof` conversion pass sequentially with `3 passed in 3.95s`.

+YuNet retained four zero-match terminal invocations.
+A sequential comparison against source checkpoint `ac8c4cf7` emitted the same five byte-identical
+files: float32
+`43c65782ae622ea5aefc97632f2c69033fb8a314469e4c30703c88f9907cc380`,
+float16
+`13232a21173ef434c7b4986320931a17a28a211109fa894023c6da7672609433`,
+correspondence
+`7e2b57a9b2264ef08db5aaead11922109079274eb15befbfc90bf321de370b4d`,
+and both unchanged schema artifacts.
+The first comparison-harness attempt omitted its output-directory environment variable and exited before current- branch conversion; the corrected run passed.
+The temporary worktree and all outputs were removed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.